 The firm teaches you key skills: attention to detail and how to work alongside partners in a commercial setting.

-8.30am: I arrive at the office and get settled for the day by checking my emails and updating my to-do list.
+9.00am: I login and get settled for the day by checking emails that have come through overnight and updating my to-do list.

 6.00pm: I update my to-do list and plan my tasks for tomorrow.